AndreiFlau/Project---Blog-Api-Backend/README.md

 PORT=8080
 SECRET_KEY=SOMESECRETKEY

-Make a database in the same format as seen in the [schema](prisma/schema.prisma)
+Make a database in the same format as the [schema](prisma/schema.prisma)

 Then clone the repo and run the commands below on the project's directory to get the backend going.